g4eml/OpenMD9600_Remote_Head/README.md

 The only difficult parts to solder are the ribbon cable connectors and the digital potentiometer chip.
 However these can both be done with very carefull hand soldering.

 ### Programming the Raspberry Pi Pico.

+The Raspberry Pi Pico is programmed using the Arduino IDE with the Earl F. Philhower, III core.

+#### Installing the Arduino IDE

+1. Install the Arduino IDE from here https://downloads.arduino.cc/arduino-1.8.19-windows.exe

+2. Open the Arduino IDE and go to File/Preferences.

+3. in the dialog enter the following URL in the 'Additional Boards Manager URLs' field: https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json

+4. Hit OK to close the Dialog.

+5. Go to Tools->Board->Board Manager in the IDE.

+6. Type “pico” in the search box and select “Add”:

+#### Downloading the Software.

+1. Download the zipped software from https://github.com/g4eml/OpenMD9600_Remote_Head/archive/refs/heads/main.zip

+2. Save it to a convenient location and then unzip it.

+#### Programming the Pico

+1. Open the Arduino IDE and click File/Open

+2. Navigate to the File Arduino/MD9600_Remote_Head/MD9600_Remote_Head.ino (downloaded in the previous step) and click Open.

+3. Select Tools/ and make the following settings.

+   Board: "Raspberry Pi Pico"

+   Flash Size: "2Mb (no FS)"

+   CPU Speed: "133MHz"

+   Optimise: "Small (-Os)(standard)"

+   RTTI: "Disabled"

+   Stack Protection: "Disabled"

+   C++ Exceptions: "Disabled"

+   Debug Port: "Disabled"

+   Debug Level: "None"

+   USB Stack: "Pico SDK"

+   IP/Bluetooth Stack: "IPv4 Only"

+   Upload Method: "Default (UF2)"

+4. Connect the Rasperry Pi Pico using the USB port.

+5. Click Sketch/Upload.

+The Sketch should compile and upload automatically to the Pico.
+If the upload fials you may need to disconnect the Pico and then hold down the BOOTSEL button while reconnecting.

+If all has gone well the remote head display should light up and display "MD9600 Remote Head'

+Disconnect the USB cable, dconnect the head to the radio body with the RJ45 cable and apply power to the radio.